VenissaCarolQuadros/CanHap501/labs/Lab4.md

     int[] times= IntStream.rangeClosed(1, 16).toArray();

-Hence, when 'random' was true, the looptime was set to a random value within a range of 250 to 4000 (with a step size of 250) at each loop.
+Hence, when 'random' was true, the looptime was set to a random value within a range of 250 to 4000μs (with a step size of 250μs) at each loop.
 The randomized loop times made the end effector spin out of control almost immediately.
-The short intervals when the end effector appears to be stable in the video are owing to me manually stabilizing the end effector only to have it destabilize almost instantly as I released my grip again.
+The short intervals when the end effector appears to be stable in the video are because I was manually stabilizing the end effector only to have it destabilize almost instantly as I released my grip again.
 Even though I tried a tuning the parameters I wasn't able to get a reasonable path-tracking performance and it became apparent that the occasional loops when the value was set to values at or below 1250μs (for which a reasonably stable path-tracking was previously observed) weren't able to compensate for the instability caused by the larger loop times and the accumulated error.

 <video height="100%" controls>
   <source src="../assets/images/labs/lab4/random.mp4" type="video/mp4">
 </video>

 ### Reflections
 The PID tuning exercise was useful to understand the contribution of the various parameters that make up the PID controller.
-While I was initially slightly irked about the fact that the tuning didn't seem to have a more straightforward approach than 'trial and error' by the end of the exercise I could understand to a fair extent what needed to be varied to obtain a better response.
+While I was initially slightly irked by the fact that the tuning didn't seem to have a more straightforward approach than 'trial and error' by the end of the exercise I could understand to a fair extent what needed to be varied to obtain a better response.
 Further, it was nice to understand and appreciate the effect the user's grip has on the end-effector movement and it also got me thinking about how this could affect the user experience in situations where the grip was suddenly released.

 Besides just the concepts of PID itself, I think this exercise was useful to understand the quirks of the Haply device such as the slight variations in performance over the workspace, and the possible causes of instability and erratic behaviour.
 Also, although we had come across the importance of the haptic loop and why it was necessary to keep the more computationally intensive visual updates separate in one of the earlier readings I think I only understand the importance of this now.